f5devcentral/f5-big-iq-lab/docs/class1/module6/lab2.rst

   :scale: 40%
   :align: center

 8. By the way, did you see the new **Feedback** link on the top right?
-This is a feature that quite a few customers have requested.
-They want a way to submit feedback on the BIG-IQ UI so it gets right to the developers.

 This is not meant as a substitute for a support case.
 It is intended to give customers a means of providing feedback on workflows and navigation within the UI.
 It will take them to a brief survey monkey link where they can answer a few questions and provide their feedback.
 This is one way of capturing customer input directly on how we can improve the product.

 .. image:: ../pictures/module6/lab-2-12.png